wullewutz/soundboi/README.md

 cargo build --release
 ```

+Place the resulting executable `target/release/soundboi`
+somewhere in your `$PATH` to make it accessible from anywhere

 ## usage

-Place all your sound samples in a folder called `soundboi` inside your XDG
+Place all your sound samples in a folder.
-config directory.
-Depending on your OS and settings usually:

-* Linux: `/home/alice/.config/soundboi`
-* Windows: `C:\Users\Alice\AppData\Roaming\soundboi`
-* Mac: `/Users/Alice/Library/Application Support/soundboi`

-First character of each sound file will be used as the trigger for this sample.
+First character of each filename will be used to the trigger the sample when
+pressed on the keyboard.
 Therefore, first characters have to be unique for all files.
 To achieve this you can (and should) prefix each file with the desired trigger
 key followed by an underscore:

 ```
-~/.config/soundboi> ls
+~/my_samples> ls
 a_applause.wav	d_laser.wav  f_laughter.mp3  s_gunshot.wav
 ```
-Now run soundboi
+Now run soundboi inside this folder

 ```
-cargo run --release
+cd ~/my_samples
+soundboi
 a: applause
 d: laser
 f: laughter
 s: gunshot
 ```

 You will get a map of the keys and samples and are ready to have fun with your
 coworkers.

 Simply press Ctrl-C to exit `soundboi`.